aShanki/network-monitor/README.md

 *   Reports monitoring results at a regular interval.
 *   Identifies top N network talkers (based on bytes transferred).
 *   Optional webhook integration for alerts when the threshold is exceeded.
+*   Prometheus metrics endpoint for monitoring and alerting.
 *   Configuration via a YAML file (`config.yaml`), environment variables, or command-line flags.

 ## Prerequisites